teone/nested-grid/README.md

 </div>
 ```
 *Important: as per this state of development two levels are the maximum supported.*

+## Sample Result
+!(sample.png)

+## Usage
+If you want to use the default style, just download the `css/grid.css` and remove or customize the _Demo Styles_ part.

+If you want to customize the grid, change the colums number, gutter or breakpoint, keep in mind that this grid is processed with Grunt so:
+- Clone this repo
+- Run `npm install` from the root folder
+- Run `grunt watch` to compile the grid every change you made to it or `grunt compass` to just compile once.

 Feel free to report bug and suggestion.